How to Build a Small Business Website From Scratch in 2026

 - The host’s “SEO tools” add-on

-- Their website backup service (install UpdraftPlus for free)
+- Their website backup service — install UpdraftPlus for free instead

-- A professional email through your hosting company (use Google Workspace at $6/user/month instead — it’s worth it)
+- Professional email through your hosting company — Google Workspace at $6/user/month is worth it, full stop

 Total budget to launch a legitimate small business website: $100–200 for the first year, assuming you’re doing the work yourself.
-That includes domain, hosting, and any paid plugin you actually need.
+Domain, hosting, and any paid plugin you actually need — covered.

 Five Pages Every Small Business Website Needs

 Keep it simple.
-Most small business websites fail because they’re either missing key pages or they’ve buried the wrong information on each one.
-Here’s what you need and what actually belongs on each page.
+Most small business websites fail not because of the platform — they fail because they’re missing key pages or burying the wrong information on the right ones.
+Here’s what you need and what actually belongs on each one.

 Home

 The home page has one job in the first five seconds — tell a visitor exactly what you do and who you do it for.
-“Residential plumbing repair serving Denver Metro” is better than “Welcome to Smith Plumbing.”
+“Residential plumbing repair serving Denver Metro” beats “Welcome to Smith Plumbing” every single time.
 Put your phone number in the top right corner.
 Every design instinct you have will tell you that’s ugly.
 Do it anyway.
-The most common home page mistake is writing about how passionate you are about your work instead of telling customers what problem you solve.
+The most common home page mistake — and I’ve seen it on probably sixty small business sites — is writing about how passionate you are about your craft instead of telling customers what problem you actually solve.

 About

 People do business with people they trust.
-The About page exists to build that trust.
-A photo of you or your team, the year you started, why you started the business, and any relevant credentials.
+That’s what makes the About page endearing to us small business owners — it’s the one place online where being human and specific actually outperforms being polished and corporate.
+A photo of you or your team, the year you started, why you started, any relevant credentials.
 Short is fine.
-What doesn’t work is a generic paragraph that could describe any company in your industry.
-“We are committed to excellence and customer satisfaction” tells a visitor nothing.
+What doesn’t work is the generic paragraph that could describe literally any company in your industry.
+“We are committed to excellence and customer satisfaction” tells a visitor absolutely nothing.

 Services or Products

-Be specific.
-List what you actually do with enough detail that a visitor knows whether you’re the right fit before they call.
-If you’re a cleaning company, break out residential vs. commercial, list what’s included in a standard clean, and mention your service area.
-Vague services pages make people leave to find someone who seems to know what they’re doing.
-Prices are optional but if you include rough ranges, you’ll get better leads.
+First, you should be specific here — at least if you want people to actually contact you.
+List what you do with enough detail that a visitor knows whether you’re the right fit before they pick up the phone.
+If you’re a cleaning company, separate residential from commercial, list what’s included in a standard clean, and mention your service area.
+Vague services pages push people toward competitors who seem to actually know what they’re doing.
+Prices are optional — but if you include rough ranges, you’ll get better leads and fewer wasted phone calls.

 Contact

 Phone number, email address, a contact form, your physical address if you have one, and your hours.
-Include a Google Maps embed if you have a physical location — it helps with local SEO and it helps customers find you.
-The mistake I see constantly is a contact page with only a form and no actual phone number.
+Add a Google Maps embed if you have a physical location — it helps with local SEO and helps customers find you without calling first.
+The mistake I see constantly is a contact page with only a form and no actual phone number visible.
 Some people will not fill out a form.
+Period.
 Give them an alternative.

 Testimonials

-Social proof is enormously valuable and most small business websites either skip it entirely or bury it.
-Dedicate a page to testimonials, and also sprinkle them throughout the site — on the home page, on service pages.
-Ask your best five customers for a sentence or two.
+Social proof is enormously valuable and most small business websites either skip it entirely or bury it somewhere no one scrolls.
+Dedicate a page to testimonials — and also scatter them throughout the site, on the home page and on service pages.
+Ask your five best customers for a sentence or two.
 Real names and locations make them credible.
 “Amazing service! — J.S.” does almost nothing.
 “Replaced our water heater same day, professional and reasonably priced. — Marcus R., Lakewood CO” does a lot.

 Search engine optimization sounds complicated and expensive.
-For a local small business, the fundamentals are genuinely straightforward and mostly free.
-Start here.
+For a local small business, the fundamentals are genuinely straightforward — and mostly free.
+Start here, not with anything fancy.

 Google Business Profile — Do This First

-This is the most important thing on this entire list.
-A Google Business Profile is the listing that appears when someone searches for your business type in your city.
+This is the most important thing on this entire page.
+A Google Business Profile is the listing that shows up when someone searches for your business type in your city — the map result, the one with your hours and reviews and photos.
 It’s free.
-It shows your hours, your phone number, your reviews, photos, and a link to your website.
-If you have a physical location or serve a specific geographic area, set this up before you worry about anything else on your website.
-Claim your profile at business.google.com, verify your address, fill out every field, and add at least five photos.
-Getting your first ten Google reviews from actual customers matters more than any technical SEO you’ll do in year one.
+If you have a physical location or serve a specific geographic area, set this up before you touch anything else on your website.
+Claim your profile at business.google.com, verify your address, fill out every single field, and add at least five photos from your actual business.
+Getting your first ten Google reviews from real customers matters more than any technical SEO work you’ll do in year one — honestly, it’s not close.

 Title Tags and Meta Descriptions

-Every page on your site has a title tag — the text that appears in the browser tab and in Google search results.
-Write these yourself, don’t leave them as defaults.
-Your home page title tag should include your primary service and your city.
-Something like “Residential Plumbing Repair — Denver, CO — Smith Plumbing.”
-Under 60 characters.
+Every page on your site has a title tag — the text that shows up in the browser tab and in Google’s search results.
+Write these yourself.
+Don’t leave the defaults.
+Your home page title tag should include your primary service and your city — something like “Residential Plumbing Repair — Denver, CO — Smith Plumbing.”
+Keep it under 60 characters.
 The meta description is the short paragraph under your link in search results.
-Write it as a sentence that tells someone why they should click.
-Yoast SEO (free WordPress plugin) makes this easy.
+Write it as a sentence that tells someone exactly why they should click yours over the other results.
+Yoast SEO — free WordPress plugin — makes this straightforward.

 Local SEO for Brick-and-Mortar Businesses

-If customers come to your physical location or you serve a defined service area, your city and neighborhood names need to appear naturally throughout your content.
-Your contact page should have your full address written in text, not just embedded in an image.
+If customers come to your location or you serve a defined service area, your city and neighborhood names need to appear naturally throughout your content.
+Your contact page should have your full address written in actual text, not just dropped into an image file Google can’t read.
 Your About page should mention the area you serve.
-This isn’t about stuffing location keywords everywhere — it’s about making it obvious to Google and to visitors that you’re a real business in a specific place.
+This isn’t about stuffing location keywords in everywhere — it’s about making it obvious to Google and to actual humans that you’re a real business operating in a specific place.

 What to Do in the First 30 Days